Product Guide

 Draft vs live explained

-• Draft -- Your working version.
-This is what you see and edit in the page editor.
-Every change you make -- adding blocks, editing content, rearranging elements, changing themes -- is saved to the draft.
-Visitors never see the draft.
-It is your private workspace.
+• Draft -- Your working version, visible only to you in the editor.
+Every change -- adding blocks, editing content, rearranging elements, changing themes -- is saved here.
+Visitors never see it.

-• Live -- The published version.
-This is what visitors see when they navigate to your page URL.
-The live version only changes when you explicitly publish your draft.
+• Live -- The published version visitors see at your page URL.
+It only changes when you explicitly publish your draft.

-This separation is fundamental to how Leenkies works.
-It means you can take as long as you need to build, revise, and perfect your page without worrying about visitors seeing half-finished work.
-You can make sweeping changes, experiment with new layouts, or rewrite entire sections -- all while your existing live page continues to serve visitors normally.
+This means you can take as long as you need to build and revise without visitors seeing half-finished work.
+Make sweeping changes, experiment with layouts, or rewrite entire sections -- your live page continues serving visitors normally.

 What gets saved to the draft